mailpile/gui-o-matic/README.md

    * Dock icon with mutable icon and custom menu
    * System notifications (growl-style)
-   * OAuth2 login-flow for authenticating with worker
+   * Prompt the user for a password?

 The UI feature-set is deliberately meant to stay small, to increase the odds that the full functionality can be made available on all platforms.